DataDog/chaos-controller/docs/network_failure.md

 The injector injects iptables rules in a dedicated iptables chain.
 The chain is created during the injection and has a unique name formed with the `CHAOS-` prefix and with a part of the `Disruption` Kubernetes resource UUID.
 All iptables injection are done in the `filter` table and during the `OUTPUT` step.

 On cleaning, it removes all the injected rules by clearing the dedicated chain and by removing it.

+## Allow establishment

+The `allowEstablishment` field allows you to drop established connections packets only.
+It means you can allow the connection to be established between the pod and the impacted service but then drop packets.

+It adds the `-m conntrack --ctstate ESTABLISHED` flags to the injected iptables `DROP` rules.